Flor125/Registro-RepairDevices/README.md

 This program can be capable to register electronic device repairs according to:

-- <code style="color: darkorange"> Employees and company or customer on a specific date.</code>
+- Employees and company or customer on a specific date.
 - search for a registered repair discriminating devices manually.
 - search for major final prices.
 - display registered repair according to employee with corresponding date and customer.